-By ending with thank you, you are making the assumption that the recipient agrees, which forces the recipient to appear confrontational if they refuse.
+By ending with thank you, you assume that the recipient agrees, which forces the recipient to appear confrontational if they refuse.

 Give Them A Hand

-Plus, the employee would rather work on a task that somebody has already started and where the job is underway because it beats starting a fresh task on their own.
+Plus, the employee would rather work on a task that somebody has already started and where the job is underway because it beats starting a fresh task independently.

 Refrain from Jokes

 Watch Captain Picard on Star Trek: Generations.
 He is not a joker.
-He is stern, but calm.
-Being funny requires exposing your feelings, and that is something that an introverted leader might not want to risk.
+He is stern but calm.
+Being funny requires exposing your feelings, which is something that an introverted leader might not want to risk.

 Do Not Self-Deprecate

 You literally create a self-fulfilling prophecy whenever you self-deprecate in front of your staff.
 As an introvert, you need to hide your self-loathing in front of your staff.

 Even if you have a good relationship with your team and build trust, you are not their best friends.

 Even outside of work, it may be best to keep them at a distance unless you make it very clear that they are not your friend at work.